 Chain O' Lakes State Park is a 6.2 mile out and back trail located near Spring Grove, Illinois and is rated as moderate.
-The trail is primarily used for road biking and is accessible from April until October.
+The trail is primarily used for road biking and is best used from April until October.

 live by this park since I was born so it's not exciting to me as much as other people, we launch our boat there, pretty clean trail, nice boat ramps also really funny to sit and watch people pull their boat in and out. all in all nice.

 My husband and I discovered these trails earlier this year.
 We enjoy the different types of trails and our dog likes to be out and about too.
 A lot of people bring their dogs and their is also camping.